Mincka/PowUI/README.md

    Sign up at [Powens](https://www.powens.com/) to access their banking aggregation API (free sandbox available for developers and small projects).

 2. **Set Up Your Workspace and Domain:**
    After registration, create a workspace (e.g., "my-finance-dashboard") and add a domain for your project.
+The domain will be the base URL of the **API URL** and a **Users Token** will be generated for this domain to let you manage the users.

 3. **Add a Client Application:**
    Add a new application (e.g., "PowUI") in your workspace.
 This will generate a **Client ID** and **Client Secret** needed for API authentication.